 If you apply for an Alternative loan, you will be notified by your lender.
 Your loan will either be approved or denied.

 Alternative loan borrowing limits vary with each student.
 The yearly limit is equal to student's Cost of Attendance minus any other financial aid.
-In other words, an Alternative loan, when added to all financial aid received (including Perkins, Stafford and Plus loans, Federal Work-study, grants and scholarships), cannot exceed the student's Cost of Attendance.
+In other words, an Alternative loan, when added to all financial aid received (including Stafford and Plus loans, Federal Work-study, grants and scholarships), cannot exceed the student's Cost of Attendance.

 This information will be available on MaineStreet (under Student Self Service > Student Center > Finances > Accept/Decline Awards).
 On MaineStreet a student can view their Financial Aid Award Notice by academic year or by semester.
 When applying for a loan, you are applying for loan money to cover the Academic year, (i.e., two semesters), unless you are only planning to attend one semester.
 The borrower may accept a smaller Alternative Loan amount than the maximum eligibility amount that has been offered to the student by the school on the Award Notice.
 It is recommended that a student borrow only what is needed.